Social Work Practicum

 Orientation and training

 A training and orientation program is conducted for the social work and psychology practicum students and interns each August.
 The program consists of a variety of presentations, experiential workshops and other activities designed to help trainees prepare for their roles and responsibilities.
-In addition to the intensive training activities, informal social events are planned so that trainees can build group cohesiveness and meet the Center’s staff.
+In addition to the intensive training activities, informal social events are planned so that trainees can build group cohesiveness and meet the Counseling Services staff.

+The social work trainee will receive 1.5 hours of formal supervision per week.
+Group supervision/case conference is also provided for 1 hour each week.
 Throughout the training, the social work trainee learns how to address diversity and ethical issues while working with various populations and presenting concerns.
 Also, the trainee learns how to work with different aspects of prevention, outreach and intervention using evidenced-based practices.
 This exposes the trainee to the functions and service delivery areas common to many agency settings, especially university counseling centers.
 Professional seminars complementing the ongoing work experiences are an integral part of the training.
 Training also occurs within the context of close supervisory contact with different senior staff members through participation in various center activities.
 The training program is committed to each social work trainee’s personal and professional development and is sensitive and responsive to individual needs and interests.